Cancer care in Germany

 The All.Can international initiative comprises leading representatives from patient organisations, policymakers, healthcare professionals, research and industry.
 All members contribute their time for free to the initiative, and all publications from the group reflect consensus of the members, who hold full editorial control.

-The All.Can international initiative is made possible with financial support from Bristol-Myers Squibb (lead sponsor), Amgen and MSD (co-sponsors).
+The All.Can international initiative is made possible with financial support from Bristol-Myers Squibb (main sponsor), Amgen, MSD and Johnson & Johnson (sponsors).
 The All.Can Germany initiative is financially supported by Bristol-Myers Squibb.

 RPP Healthcare Germany